wmfs/tymly/README.md

 # Tymly

-> An open soure low-code platform
+> An open source low-code platform

 ## <a name="Installing"></a>Installing